kyma-project/kyma/resources/cert-manager/README.md

 ## Changes introduced

 The `crds.yaml` file has been split into multiple files.
-Each of these contains exactly one CRD with its name indicating the resource type.
+Each of these contains exactly one CRD, with its name indicating the resource type.
 They are available in the `installation/resources/crds/cert-manager/` directory.

 ## Installation